nais/blog/content/posts/otel-from-0-to-100.md

 ![OpenTelemetry Collector](/blog/images/otel-collector.svg)

-Installing things like this in a Kubernetes cluster is something the NAIS team have done for the better part of ten years, so we had no problem setting up the Collector and connecting it to Tempo in our clusters, we run one Tempo instance for each environment (dev and prod) accessible from a global Grafana instance.
+Installing things like this in a Kubernetes cluster is something the NAIS team have done for the better part of ten years, so we had no problem setting up the Collector and connecting it to Tempo in our clusters.
+We run one Tempo instance for each environment (dev and prod) accessible from a global Grafana instance.

-The hard part was getting the developers to instrument their applications...
+The hard part would be to get the developers to instrument their applications...

 [nav-traceql]: https://doc.nais.io/reference/observability/tracing/traceql/
 [nav-tempo]: https://docs.nais.io/how-to-guides/observability/tracing/tempo/